k-hench/getting_stuff_done/docs/R.md

 ## Run

 Rstudio is a great environment to develop R code.
-I spend days using it the idea of running plain R seems almost archaic to me.
+I spend days using it and the idea of running plain R seems almost archaic to me.
 So during most of the time I will use R code throughout a project.

 But when it comes to the final scripts that are going to make it to the publication, I want to drop as much interactivity as possible for the sake of reproducibility.